linz/postgresql-tableversion/doc/table_version.md

      I            |  4 | foo bar 4
     (3 rows)

 As you can see the updates are recorded below.
-The '_diff_action' column indicates the type of modification:
+The `_diff_action` column indicates the type of modification:

 - 'U' = Update